bombasticSlacks/Aspirant/Game/Telling-The-Story.md

 - Most travel should focus on hitting a milestone of some kind at least within 5 days.
 Travel should be directed to get somewhere.
 Unstructured travel isn't travel, it is adventuring.
 - A full day of travel is considered 14 hours of continual travel, this gives the characters ample time to rest.
 - At the end of the segment characters will need to pay for the food they used (rations tend to cost 2 silver per travel segment)
-- Characters at the start of each travel segment declare a [Travelling Activity](Activities#Travelling%20Activity) they will focus on during the travel.
+- Characters at the start of each travel segment declare a [[Activities#Travelling Activity]] they will focus on during the travel.
 - Some travel segments will have specific modifiers.
 Maybe its dangerously hot, cold, you can get sick.
-Otherwise some travel segments will restrict types of [Asset](Game/Asset), no [Vehicles](Game/Asset#Vehicles), no horses, etc.
+Otherwise some travel segments will restrict types of [[Asset]], no [[Asset#Vehicles]], no horses, etc.

 ### Travel Movement
 In Aspirant movement between places should be measured in time, not distance.
 So a place might be a days travel, or 4 days travel, from where you are.
 #### Travel Speed
-Some [Asset](Game/Asset) or abilities may increase the travel speed of characters.
+Some [[Asset]] or abilities may increase the travel speed of characters.
 Humans have a travel speed of 1x, a traveling groups speed is equal to the lowest speed among them.

 ### Travel Encounter

 During travel, characters may encounter other travellers, enemies or a point of interest.
 These will be handled by the GM and should lend to the danger and intrigue of the surrounding world.
-Generally, the world is sparse and most characters should only have 1 travel encounter per [Travel Segment](#Travel%20Segment), though in very dense or dangerous areas the GM can roll for more.
-If your players were attacked by wolves a number of times travelling through a forest instead, that should be handled as one extended narrative / combat [Scene](Core/Terminology#Scene) where they realize they’ve entered dangerous territory and need to navigate out of it.
+Generally, the world is sparse and most characters should only have 1 travel encounter per [[#Travel Segment|Travel Segment]], though in very dense or dangerous areas the GM can roll for more.
+If your players were attacked by wolves a number of times travelling through a forest instead, that should be handled as one extended narrative / combat [[Terminology#Scene]] where they realize they’ve entered dangerous territory and need to navigate out of it.

 ### Ambush Encounter

 Similarly, during travel, the party may be ambushed while camping.
 These should be high stakes encounters that put the players in danger.
-Generally, danger isn't lurking around every corner and the characters should only have 1 ambush encounter per [Travel Segment](#Travel%20Segment).
+Generally, danger isn't lurking around every corner and the characters should only have 1 ambush encounter per [[#Travel Segment|Travel Segment]].

 ## Influencing the Story

 Aspirant should be a shared experience.
-So, when you play, the [GM](How-To-Play#GM) may ask you for suggestions or to volunteer ideas such as: “what is this town known for?”, “someone give me a cool female name.”.
-When these are accepted by the [GM](How-To-Play#GM), you receive 1 influence which you can spend to influence the game world in any way the GM allows.
+So, when you play, the [[How-To-Play#GM]] may ask you for suggestions or to volunteer ideas such as: “what is this town known for?”, “someone give me a cool female name.”.
+When these are accepted by the [[How-To-Play#GM]], you receive 1 influence which you can spend to influence the game world in any way the GM allows.
 When you want to influence the world:

-- You will ask the [GM](How-To-Play#GM), “Can this thing be the case?”
+- You will ask the [[How-To-Play#GM]], “Can this thing be the case?”
-- The [GM](How-To-Play#GM) will deliberate and assign an influence cost required “For it to be so you will need to spend X influence.”
+- The [[How-To-Play#GM]] will deliberate and assign an influence cost required “For it to be so you will need to spend X influence.”
-- Then you and any [players](How-To-Play#The%20Players) who would like to contribute can spend the required influence to make this happen.
+- Then you and any [[How-To-Play#The Players]] who would like to contribute can spend the required influence to make this happen.
 - If you don’t have the influence, feel free to try to negotiate for something similarly useful to your character or of interest.

 > So as an example, if you wanted to train a specific duellist training you could have this conversation: